badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-todo.md

 13. When to use a composite key (synthetic vs natural, managing dependencies)
 14. Postgres fine-tuning, best practices (IN, EXISTS, etc)
 15. Refresh set theory
+16. Write a section on _data cleansing_ with R and Python
+17. Write a condensed version, with _images_ and _analogies_
+18. Find some dummy tests for sql

 ## Do these ...